iqlusioninc/yubihsm.rs/README.md

 The YubiHSM2 device should be in the default factory state.
 To reset it to this state, either use the [yubihsm-shell reset] command or press on the YubiHSM2 for 10 seconds immediately after inserting it.

+You can confirm the tests are running live against the YubiHSM2 by the LED blinking rapidly for 1 second.

 **NOTE THAT THESE TESTS ARE DESTRUCTIVE: DO NOT RUN THEM AGAINST A YUBIHSM2 WHICH CONTAINS KEYS YOU CARE ABOUT**